 • kirsch (about a glass)

 Fondue pot is rubbed cutgarlic cloves.
 In it, on the stove, a mixture of cheese is melted, white and cayenne pepper, nutmeg, lemon juice and garlic are added.
 12 g of cornstarch mixed with a glass of kirsha and poured into the cheese mixture.
 Preparing to boil.
 After that, the pot is transferred to the lighted burner and served to the table.
 Accompanied by diced white bread and washed down with hot tea.
-If you organize fondue by all the rules, dipping the bread in advance into a glass with kirsch and only then in boiling cheese, then believe me, long after this meal, after the Swiss, you will look at the Brownian movement of the rest of the world from the position of happy neutrality.Fondue - food not for lonely eaters.
-"Pantagruelstvo", as my friend jokes, warming and getting good from cheese, tea and kirsha, is necessary in the company.
-And, from the point of view of the Swiss, by no means the summer.
-Even if it’s cold in the yard and it's time to warm up with hot cheese, don’t look for it in the menu and don’t ask to cook it - it’s pointless.
-From April to September, with the exception of restaurants trampled by Japanese tourists, no self-respecting institution will serve it.
-In the eyes of the local people, fondue in the summer is mindless indulgence.
-As for us, raspberry jam, which, perhaps, is not bad in itself, but for some reason it is brewed only in case of temperature problems, and at another time - please gooseberries with strawberries.
-But the meat fondue (Fondue Chinoise), although also tied to the cold season, oddly enough, is much more common in the summer.
-Apparently, because the historical roots of this dish, in the literal translation of the Chinese, are somewhat erased.
-Almost like our Olivier, known abroad as the "Russian salad".
+If you organize fondue by all the rules, dipping the bread in advance into a glass with kirsch and only then in boiling cheese, then believe me, long after this meal, after the Swiss, you will look at the Brownian movement of the rest of the world from the position of happy neutrality.Fondue is not a meal for solitary eaters."Pantagrueling", as my friend jokes, is necessary in company to become warm and kind from cheese, tea and kirsch.
+And, from the Swiss point of view, in no case in the summer.
+Even if it's freezing outside and it's high time to warm up with hot cheese, don't look for it on the menu and don't ask for it to be cooked - it's pointless.
+From April to September, with the exception of restaurants trampled by the boots of Japanese tourists, no self-respecting establishment will serve it.
+In the eyes of locals, fondue in the summer is a senseless indulgence.
+Like raspberry jam for us, which may be good in itself, but for some reason is only cooked in case of fever, and at other times - gooseberries and strawberries are welcome.
+But meat fondue (Fondue Chinoise), although also tied to the cold season, oddly enough, is much more common in the summer.
+Apparently, because the historical roots of this dish, literally translated as "Chinese", are somewhat erased.
+Almost like our Olivier, known abroad as "Russian salad".
 Approximately the same with Fondue Chinoise.
-Leaving this luxury Asian name, the Swiss changed the content somewhat.
+Having left this luxury an Asian name, the Swiss have slightly changed the content.
 In general, the scenario is the same as with cheese fondue.
-A heated kettle with boiling oil or broth is installed on your table.
-Separately served thinly sliced meats: beef, pork and horse meat.
-By the way, many restaurants that specialize in meat fondue work according to the principle: pay once and get an unlimited amount - that is, for slaughter.
-I met the best fondue to date in Bulle, not far from the castle of Gruer.
-It was in this completely unassumingly seemingly station-side Cafe de la Gare that I tried the highest manifestation of Swiss love for cheese.
-In general, fondue is just the case when the “peyzanskaya” simplicity of the place and remoteness from the centers of civilization is a guarantee that everything will be done conscientiously, without playing along with the average tourist taste.
-And besides, his cheese is put into action from local small cheese-makers.
-And if you had to taste the dish, you can ask the owners about the composition of the cheese mixture and buy it either from them or in the next farm shop.
-And, after returning home, to start a business independently.
+A heated pot with boiling oil or broth is placed on your table.
+Thinly sliced assorted meats are served separately: beef, pork and horse meat.
+By the way, many restaurants specializing in meat fondue work on the principle: pay once and get an unlimited amount - that is, for slaughter.
+I came across the best fondue to date in the town of Bulle, not far from the Gruyère Castle.
+It was in this completely unpretentious-looking Cafe de la Gare near the train station that I tried the highest manifestation of Swiss love for cheese.
+In general, fondue is just the case when the "landish" simplicity of the place and the remoteness from the centers of civilization are a guarantee that everything will be done conscientiously, without playing into the hands of the average tourist taste.
+And in addition, they use their own cheese from local small cheese dairies.
+And if you like the dish, you can ask the owners about the composition of the cheese mixture and buy it either from them or from a nearby farm shop.
+And, having returned home, you can get down to business yourself.
 Where to try fondue in Switzerland

 • Not far from Zurich, in the town of Othelfingen, there is a restaurant FormARTgini specializing in cheese dishes (Hinterdorfstrasse, 17, tel .: 079 404 48 80).